kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

    in some events and painting backdrops in the all-boys school.
 And I felt stupid.
 So I remember what that feels like, and it was easier for me later on whenever I felt that way.
 It just meant I had to put in the time to work harder.
+ - The funny part is some people (*cough recruiters*) assuming that I didn't do a lot of Mathematics because I didn't originally choose CS.
+But I *could* have gone into engineering school.
+I studied Maths, Physics and Art for 18 years, but decided I didn't want to design oil-pipes for a living, and that's what *engineer* was in my mind in my country.
+It was not until I came to California that I realized that engineers were *creative*.
+They could design space-ships and make real things.
+I didn't have that growing up.
+In my mind, engineers were the *opposite* of creative growing up, even though I was strong in Physics and Maths.
+And I also had some talent in Art, so I was split, because I was both "left-brain" and "right-brain" (if you believe in that stuff).
+So I mostly felt out-of-place.
+ - I didn't realize in the US, people who didn't study Maths at college-level did it consciously also because they often *weren't good at Mathematics*.
+I had made a conscious decision, in *spite of* being good at sciences, to move away from it, because engineering in my country was basically a left- over system from the days of British-colonialism and had zero inventiveness or room for creativity.

+## ...Putting in Extra work...
  - My mom spent time with me, I stayed up until 4 in the morning, took extra lessons and got my A in Mathematics.
 At the end of the day, no one knew the difference.
 All they saw was my grade, but I had to bust my butt for it because I was behind.
 I think about moments like that when